 Senate Rule XXXI provides that nominations shall be referred to appropriate committees "unless otherwise ordered."
-A standing order of the Senate provides that some nominations to specified

-3 Joseph P. Harris, The Advice and Consent of the Senate (New York: Greenwood Press Publishers, 1968), p.
-2; Richard Allan Baker, "Legislative Power Over Appointments and Confirmations," in Joel Silbey, ed., Encyclopedia of the American Legislative System (New York: C. Scribner's Sons, 1994), vol. 3, p.
+A standing order of the Senate provides that some nominations to specified positions will not be referred unless a Senator requests referral.8 Instead of being immediately the American Legislative System (New York: C. Scribner's Sons, 1994), vol. 3, p.
 1616.